kptdev/kpt/site/book/02-concepts/01-packages.md

 The `Kptfile` is an example of a _meta resource_ in kpt.
 Meta resources are resources that are only needed for kpt itself to function, they do not have extrinsic meaning and are not applied to a cluster.
-We will see another example of a meta resources in the next section.
+We will see other types of a meta resources in the next section.

 kpt uses Git as the underlying version control system.
 A typical workflow starts by fetching an _upstream_ package from a Git to the local filesystem using `kpt pkg` commands.
 All other functionality (i.e. `kpt fn` and `kpt live`) use the package from the local filesystem, not the remote Git repository.
-You may think of this as the _vendoring_ concept from some programming languages.
+You may think of this as the _vendoring_ used by tooling for some programming languages.
 The main difference is that kpt is designed to enable you to modify the vendored package on the local filesystem and then later update the package by merging the local and upstream changes.